U.S. coal miners hit Congress to rally for pension protection

 She has also proposed a $30 billion package to help coal states adapt to a changing economy.
 That plan has been overshadowed by a comment she made earlier this year that she would put coal companies out of business.

-Republican presidential nominee Donald Trump has repeatedly pledged to put coal miners back to work but has not offered any details.
+Republican presidential nominee Donald Trump has repeatedly pledged to put coal miners back to work in the mines but has not offered any details.
 His campaign was unavailable for comment.

+Capito said McConnell had said the Senate Finance Committee would take up the bill as soon as next week.

-McConnell spokesman Robert Steurer told Reuters that the issue "deserves an open, transparent debate through regular order."
+McConnell spokesman Robert Steurer told Reuters there were no scheduling announcements at this time.
+The issue "deserves an open, transparent debate through regular order," he added.
+(Reporting by Valerie Volcovici; Editing by Lisa Von Ahn)

-Vera Newton, a member of the United Auto Workers' Louisville, Kentucky, chapter joined her members at the rally in solidarity with the coal workers.

-"If they lose this fight, we're next," she said.
-"It's like dominoes - if they lose their pension, other unions will follow."